 - What is their experience like in terms of site interaction?

-- Are there several intrusive popups while on the site.
+- Are there several intrusive popups while on the site?

 - HTTPS security

-And so many other signals, which are about to take effect from May.
+And so many other signals, which are about to take effect in May.
 It means a lot of ‘un-kept websites should be prepared for online visibility interruptions.
 And you know what this means if you fall short of Google’s recommended practices.

 Hence, the reason why you have to start improving your WordPress Site Vitals Score.

 Did you know studies show that a 1-second delay in page load time can reduce conversions by almost 7%?
 And 53% of website visitors will leave the website if it takes more than 3 seconds to load.

 Crazy right?
 A few seconds is all a website gets to make a first impression which is probably why Google’s Web Core Vitals is such a big deal.

 When websites are too slow, It causes users to leave asap, leaving your bounce rates high and hurting your Google rankings.
 Overall, your site won’t optimally convert as it should, thereby causing losses at the end of the day.